Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Wallace Collection

 The painting was also reproduced and printed onto accessories, namely on decorative shawls framed in gold – presented like masterpieces, made fluid.
 ‘I wanted to use the things that most epitomised paintings,’ Vivienne noted.
-Accordingly, fabrics of lace, velvet, knits, tweed, city-stripe cotton, tartan, linen and satin, were complemented by costume jewellery.
+Accordingly, fabrics of lace, velvet, knits, tweed, city-stripe cotton, tartan, linen and satin, were complemented by costume designer jewellery.
 ‘Each fabric had to be an epitome,’ she reflected.
 ‘Velvet printed with designs from furniture in the Wallace Collection – and I introduced the giant dropdown pearl earring.
 It was incredibly hard to source, but within three months, they were in every department store.’
 Vivienne felt the idea of a single pearl earring, or even three strands of pearls, was so timeless and typical of the era, that they could look good in any period.

 Westwood Pearls